At-Home Testosterone Test Kit

 What is a Testosterone Test?

-What Do I Need to Do to Prepare for the Test?
+What do I need to do to prepare for the test?

+You don’t need any special preparations for an at home testosterone levels test.
 Your health care provider will tell you if you need to stop taking any medicines before you have this test.

 DO NOT stop or change your medicines without talking to your provider first.